Ruth Roman: SS Andrea Doria sinking

-In July 1956, Roman was just finishing a trip to Europe with her three-year-old son Richard.
+In July 1956, Roman was just finishing a trip to Europe with her three-year-old son.
 At the port of Cannes they boarded the Italian passenger liner SS Andrea Doria as first-class passengers for their return passage to the United States.
 On the night of July 25, the vessel collided with the Swedish passenger liner MS Stockholm.

 Roman was in the Belvedere Lounge when the collision happened and immediately took off her high heels and scrambled back to her cabin barefoot to retrieve her sleeping son.
 Several hours later, they were both evacuated with the other passengers from the sinking liner.
-Richard was lowered first into a waiting lifeboat, but before she could follow, the lifeboat departed.
+Her son was lowered first into a waiting lifeboat, but before she could follow, the lifeboat departed.
 Ruth stepped into the next boat and was eventually rescued along with 750 other survivors from the Andrea Doria by the French passenger liner SS Île de France.
-Richard was rescued by the Stockholm and was reunited with his mother in New York.
+Her son was rescued by the Stockholm and was reunited with his mother in New York.